Igalia/wpt/docs/wpt-for-aams.md

   extending `ProtocolPart` and providing one protocol method, `get_accessibility_api_node(self, dom_id)`.
   - Unlike the other `ProtocolPart`s, `PlatformAccessibilityProtocolPart`
-    provides its own, canonical implementation for its protocol method.
+    provides its own, canonical implementation for its protocol method, and is **not** listed in `protocol.py`
   - During its `setup()`, `PlatformAccessibilityProtocolPart` instantiates the appropriate platform-specific accessibility API executor class:
     `AtspiExecutorImpl` for Linux, and `AXAPIExecutorImpl` for Mac.